ludocode/onramp/docs/bootstrap-path.md

 Our first hex tool was native and platform specific; our second was in Onramp bytecode.
 This final hex tool is written in C. This is wrapped as `onramphex` and installed as part of the toolchain.

-The compiled code is not necessarily faster than what we had previously handwritten (since our compiler isn't great at optimization) but this one will use the buffered I/O functions in our final libc.
-This can make a dramatic difference in performance on unbuffered VMs, where reading and writing would otherwise require a kernel system call for each individual byte.
-It also provides much better error messages, making it easier to create new Onramp hex files.
+The compiled code is not necessarily faster than what we had previously handwritten (since our compiler isn't great at optimization) but it will provide much better error messages, making it easier to create and edit Onramp hex files.

 It is useful to extend Onramp, for example with machine code implementations of `hex` and `vm` for new platforms.
 It could also be useful if you want to use Onramp Hexadecimal to write your own binary files unrelated to Onramp.